jackdobinson/aopp_obs_toolchain/USAGE.md

 Accepts a FTIS file specifier, will find bad pixels and interpolate over them.
 The strategies used are dependent on the options given to the program.

-bad pixel strategies:
-	ssa
+Interpolation is a two-stage process,
+1) Bad pixels must be identified (i.e. which pixels should be interpolated over)
+2) Interpolation over bad pixels must occur.

+For (1), singular spectrum analysis (with a 20x20 window [currently]) is used to find a 'badness' heuteristic.
+The badness is calculated for each SSA componet (except the first 5 [currently]) by:
+* finding the *median* of the SSA component
+* calculating the number of standard deviations a pixel is away from the *median* of the SSA component, this is the "badness" of a pixel in a single SSA component.
+* summing the SSA component "badness" of each pixel, to give the total "badness"

+Pixels are categorised as "bad" if their "badness" exceeds 1 [currently], the mask of bad pixels then has [binary closing](https://en.wikipedia.org/wiki/Closing_(morphology)) applied to it, and all single pixels removed as the purpose of this step is to find extended instrumental artifacts.
+Hot/cold single pixels should already be identified by the telescope's pipeline.

+Finally, the map of bad pixels is combined with the map of NAN and INF pixels which is then interpolated over.

+The interpolation process (2) uses a [standard interpolation routine](https://docs.scipy.org/doc/scipy/reference/generated/scipy.interpolate.griddata.html).
+However, to avoid edge effects the data is:

+* embedded in a larger field of zeros
+* convolved with a (3x3) kernel
+* the center region of the convolved data is replaced with the original data
+* the interpolation is performed
+* the center region is extracted as the interpolation of the original data.

+This process removes hard edges and reduces edge effects in a similar way to a "reflect" boundary condition (which the routine does not support at the time of writing) but the value tends towards zero and high-frequency variations have little impact.

+#### Module Arguments ####

+* `-o` or `--output_path`
+  - Output fits file path.
+If not specified, it is same as the path to the input file with "_interp" appended to the filename.

+* `--bad_pixel_method` : selects how bad pixels are chosen:
+  - `ssa` (DEFAULT)
-		Uses singular spectrum analysis to determine bad pixels.
-Useful for situations where artifacts are not seperable from the science data via a simple brightness threshold.
-Also interpolates over INF and NAN pixels. simple
+    + Uses singular spectrum analysis to determine bad pixels.
+Useful for situations where artifacts are not easily seperable from the science data via a simple brightness threshold.
+Also interpolates over INF and NAN pixels.
+  - `simple`
-		Only interpolates over INF and NAN pixels
+    + Only interpolates over INF and NAN pixels

-interpolation strategies:
-	scipy
+* `--interp_method` : selects how interpolation is performed:
+  - `scipy` (DEFAULT)
-		Uses scipy routines to interpolate over the bad pixels.
-Uses a convolution technique to assist with edge effect problems. ssa
+    + Uses scipy routines to interpolate over the bad pixels.
+Uses a convolution technique to assist with edge effect problems.
+  - `ssa`
-		[EXPERIMENTAL] Interpolates over SSA components only where extreme values are present.
+    + [EXPERIMENTAL] Interpolates over SSA components only where extreme values are present.
 Testing has shown this to give results more similar to the underlying test data than `scipy`, but is substantially slower and requires parameter fiddling to give any substantial improvement.

+#### Examples ####

+Using the results from the rebinning example.
+Interpolation is perfomed via:

+* `python -m aopp_deconv_tool.interpolate './example_data/ifu_observation_datasets/MUSE.2019-10-17T23:46:14.117_rebin.fits(1,2)'`
+* `python -m aopp_deconv_tool.interpolate ./example_data/ifu_observation_datasets/MUSE.2019-10-18T00\:01\:19.521_rebin.fits`

+Unfortunately, the file `./example_data/ifu_observation_datasets/MUSE.2019-10-17T23\:46\:14.117_rebin.fits` is not quite standard and lists it's sky axes as 'PIXEL' axes.
+Therefore we have to provide the sky axes to the interpolate routine (or alter the FITS file).
+As axes are denoted using round brackets in a FITS Specifier, we have to wrap the string in single quotes and remove the escaping `\`s from the colons to enable the terminal to understand the string does not contain commands.

 ### PSF Normalisation <a id="psf-normalisation-script"></a> ###